 At Sourcify, our internal process can be broken down as follows:

-- We started as a team of ecommerce entrepreneurs who had direct experience in China, bringing our own products to life.
+- We started as a team of ecommerce entrepreneurs and Fortune 100 retail executives who had direct experience in China, bringing products to life.

 - We pre-vetted 700+ factories around the world, enabling us to produce in ~100 product categories.
 We typically have 5-10 partner factories per product category.
 Our factories meet SGS, BSCI, CE certifications and often produce for some of the world’s biggest brands like MVMT or Gym Shark.